Arthur-Conan-Dog/just-javascript-algorithms/dp.md

 ```

 #### [House Robber II](https://leetcode.com/problems/house-robber-ii/)

+All houses at this place are arranged in a circle.

 say we have house 1 - 9, divide to two sub-problems: rob 1-8 & rob 2-9, since 1 & 9 are adjacent.